gantonopoulos/course-event-driven-microservices/event-driven-microservices.georgios.demo/Knowledge.md

 2) Next we need to run the ConfigServer application, because the twitter-to-kafka-service will try to access it to read the configuration values and populate its configuration model.
 We can start the ConfigServer from the IDE (there exists a build configuration).
 3) Now we can run the twitter-to-kafka-service from the IDE as well (another build configuration).
 We should see that the service is accessing http://localhost:8888 for configuration, which is where the ConfigServer is running.

+# Encryption

+We can encrypt/decrypt any string by starting the **config-server** service locally (from the IDE) and then issuing a post command on Postman.
+I have saved those commands in a collection in my postman account.
+Keep in ming that **config-server** is using the ENCRYPT_KEY parameter to encrypt/decrypt inputs, so this must be defined in the .bashrc.

+## Intellij
+It appears that Intellij cannot read the environment variables from the bashrc (TODO: some configuring must be needed).
+Which is why we have to define in the build configurartion, a start up environment variable ENCRYPT_KEY with the same value as in .bashrc.
+Docker-compose appears to be accessing the .bashrc without issues, so starting those services (e.g. configuration-client) containerized works as expected.

 # Elastic search

 ## Firing up docker containers